SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 JSON uses a straightforward syntax that represents objects as collections of key-value pairs enclosed in curly braces {} and arrays as ordered lists of values enclosed in square brackets [].
 Keys are strings, and values can be strings, numbers, objects, arrays, true, false, or null.

 JSON is an effective format for data interchange between an STR platform and a Competent Authority, providing a straightforward, readable, and lightweight method of structuring data.
 Its ease of use and widespread support make it a practical choice for RESTful API development and integration.
-The example provided demonstrates how JSON can be used to encapsulate detailed activity data in a format that is easily consumed and processed by the receiving authority.
-By using JSON, STR platforms can ensure efficient and clear communication with Competent Authorities, facilitating compliance and operational transparency.

 ### 3.3.4 Specific Requests
 Specific requests, in the context of the SDEP, refer to the various types of HTTP requests that clients can make to interact with the SDEP and perform specific actions or operations on the available resources.